GVinoth7/gvinoth7.github.io/README.md

 ## Welcome to My World

-I'm [https://www.linkedin.com/in/vinothkumar-ganeshan/](Vinothkumar GANESHAN), work as a Data Scientist who enjoys playing programming, analaytics and data science.
+I'm [Vinothkumar GANESHAN](https://www.linkedin.com/in/vinothkumar-ganeshan/), work as a Data Scientist who enjoys playing programming, analaytics and data science.

 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for